strapdata/elassandra/docs/elassandra/source/limitations.rst

 * Elasticsearch percolator, reindex and shrink API are not supported.
 * Elasticsearch range fiels are supported in version 6.2
 * Parent-Child join is currently supported only in Elassandra version 5.5
+* Running Elassandra with a java security manager is not supported.

 Cassandra limitations
 ---------------------